Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Seongjoon Ahn.
 "Beyond the "Losers of Globalization": Unpacking Socioeconomic Diversity in European Populist Support." (in progress, scheduled for MPSA presentation)

-**Choi, Jeongho** and Haofeng Ma. “he Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Leadership Traits and Its Impact on Political Trust.” (in progress, scheduled for MPSA presentation)
+**Choi, Jeongho** and Haofeng Ma.
+“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Leadership Traits and Its Impact on Political Trust.” (in progress, scheduled for MPSA presentation)

 **Choi, Jeongho** and Yujin Julia Jung.
 "Created Crisis or Speaking Up for People's Concerns?
 The Relationship between Populism and Immigration." (in progress)